 - Formatting not in line with the guidelines provided above.

 - Content that has been determined to have been copied from other sources.

 - Any form of academic fraud or dishonesty.

 Resource Paper Chairs

-For further information, please contact the SIGIR 2021 Resource Paper Co-chairs by email to sigir2021-resource AT easychair DOT org.
+For any questions about full paper submissions you may contact the Program Chairs by email to sigir22-resource AT easychair DOT org.